-5. As an extra safeguard (e.g.to protect against a bird's nest falling down the chimney) buy and fit a CO alarm to EN 50291.
+5. As an extra safeguard (e.g.to protect against a bird's nest falling down the chimney) buy and fit a CO alarm to EN 50291 from a reputable supplier.

-Low levels of CO over a long period can make people ill GPs rarely diagnose this as CO.

-Symptoms of low level poisoning include:-
+Low levels of CO over a long period can make people ill but GPs rarely diagnose this as CO.
+Symptoms of low level poisoning include:- and generally feeling unwell similar to many viral illnesses including Covid-19.